nice-php/docs/extensions/cache.md

 Sometimes it can be worthwhile to cache generated data to be used across requests.
 There are two main methods of caching data, each suited to a specific need.

+*   `Doctrine Cache` is suitable for highly dynamic data.

+    Cache times should be relatively small to ensure that data remains fresh.
+Examples of this data include database results, entity hydration results, and fully rendered content that is ready to serve.

 *   `ConfigCache` caches static data in files to be included by PHP at runtime.

     These files are generated at time of deployment and should not change during their lifetime.
 Examples of suitable applications here is cached routing and URL generator data.

-*   `Doctrine Cache` is suitable for highly dynamic data.

-    Cache times should be relatively small to ensure that data remains fresh.
-Examples of this data include database results, entity hydration results, and fully rendered content that is ready to serve.

-### ConfigCache

-Coming soon.
+    See the [advanced section](../advanced/configcache.md) for more information on using `ConfigCache`.

 ### Doctrine Cache